WrestleMania VII: Background

-WrestleMania is considered the World Wrestling Federation's (WWF, now WWE) flagship professional wrestling pay-per-view (PPV) event, having first been held in 1985.
+WrestleMania is considered the World Wrestling Federation's flagship professional wrestling pay-per-view (PPV) event, having first been held in 1985.
 It is held annually between mid-March to mid-April.
-It was the first of the WWF's original four pay-per-views, which includes Royal Rumble, SummerSlam, and Survivor Series, which were eventually dubbed the "Big Four".
+It was the first of the WWF's original four pay-per-views, which includes Royal Rumble, SummerSlam, and Survivor Series, referred to as the "Big Four".
 WrestleMania VII was originally scheduled to be held on March 24, 1991, in Los Angeles, California at the Los Angeles Memorial Coliseum, but it was instead moved to the adjacent Los Angeles Memorial Sports Arena.
+This was subsequently the second WrestleMania to be held at this venue, after the final portion of WrestleMania 2 in 1986.

 The WWF's stated reason for the venue change was that it had security concerns in the wake of Sgt.
 Slaughter's portrayal of an Iraqi sympathizer during the Gulf War.
 This was dismissed by outlets such as SLAM!
 Sports of Canada, who chalked up the venue change to poor advanced ticket sales, and the company having difficulty filling the estimated 100,000 seats available.
 According to former WWF executive Bruce Prichard, both were accurate statements.
 In his Something to Wrestle With podcast, Prichard said that even if the WWF had sold out the Coliseum, the scope of the event was too large for police to ensure its security.
 Prichard explained further in an interview with Kayfabe Commentaries that the WWF would have had to foot the entire bill for the amount of security necessary to keep the wrestlers and fans safe from all potential issues, citing both the possibility of an outside attack and the crime rate of the surrounding neighborhood.
 Dave Meltzer in the Wrestling Observer Newsletter wrote that between 11,900 and 15,000 tickets were sold before the move.
 He also reported that no tickets had to be refunded, indicating that sales were under 15,500.
 Comp tickets were believed to help fill the show's crowd.